15-Year Vs. 30-Year Mortgage: A Side-By-Side Comparison

-A second method is to pay half your mortgage payment every two weeks instead of making one payment each month.
-This tends to line up with the payroll schedule for many workers and equates to 13 yearly payments, so you'll be making an extra payment each year.
+Another method is to make biweekly mortgage payments instead of making one payment each month.
+This tends to line up with the payroll schedule for many workers, and equates to 13 yearly payments, so you'll be making an extra payment each year.

 Home Buying - 8-minute read